Taylor-CCB-Group/SpOOx/README.md

 COVID_sample_1_ROI_3_CELL_1.tiff
 ```

-### Quick start #######
+### Introduction to running the pipeline ###
-**It is recommended you run the pipeline one step at a time (see below), when running for the first time or for trouble shooting.** However if you already have a file that specifies which markers are to be used for segmentation and clustering, the whole pipeline can be run with
+**It is recommended you run the pipeline one step at a time (see below), when running for the first time to understand the process or for trouble shooting.** The SpOOx pipeline can be run at any step and all steps upstream will be attempted.
+For example, you may wish to exclude certain ROIs because the staining was not optimal or the region captured was too small.
+In this case you could run up to the generation of ROIs for each marker staining.
+We call this the histocat output because this produces tiff files which are compatible with ethe Histocat tool).
+There are other things to bear in mind when running your samples, such as naming of markers, which if inconsistent will cause an error in the running of the pipeline.

+### Running the pipeline at once ###

+If you already have a file that specifies which markers are to be used for segmentation and clustering, the whole pipeline can be run with
 ```
 python SpOOx/hyperion_pipeline.py make phenoharmonycluster
 ```